MetroSynth/DBRS_assessment01/readme.md

 ### ENVIRONMENT
 For slicing merging and analyzing this data I employed Jupyter notebook and heavily relied on the Pandas python library as I typically would have done for a project such as this.
 This methodology was also the one recommended in the assessment description.

+### DATA CLEANING
+For generating a cleaned master data frame, I joined in the zip-code-to-borough dimension table mentioned above.
+I also noticed many records had improper text data in the zip code field or too many digits.
+For the differentiating the properly mapped borough field from the one brought in with the raw data, I renamed the old one as **borough_raw**.
+I used regex to strip out the unnecessary data where possible prior to performing the join, so that as many records as possible would join properly.

 ## A1: TOP 10 COMPLAINT TYPES PER BOROUGH

+> Objective: Consider only the 10 most common overall complaint types.
+For each borough, how many of each of those 10 types were there in 2017?

+**PROCEDURE:**
+For this task I used pandas to group all records on the BOROUGH

 <table border="1" class="dataframe">
   <thead>